ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

       * Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` in Chrome Developer Tools console.

-      * Use the Siebel Tools and add `Nexus Angular Demo Screen` under `Application > Screen Menu Item` for your Siebel Application Name.
+      * Use the Tools to add `Nexus Angular Demo Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

-      * Add `Nexus Angular Demo Screen` under `Application > Page Tab` for your Siebel Application Name.
+      * Use the Tools to add `Nexus Angular Demo Screen` under `Application > Page Tab` for your Siebel Application Name.

-1. Compile (Siebel IP16 and earlier) or deliver (Siebel IP17+) the following objects:
+1. Compile (Siebel IP16) or deliver (Siebel IP17+) your changes.

-    * `Nexus Angular Demo` project.

-    * Application object that you've updated above.

 1. Add the `Nexus Angular Demo View` to your application:

       * Use the Siebel Web Client to register `Nexus Angular Demo View` under `Administration - Application > Views`.

-      * Under `Administration - Application > Views` add your responsibility to this view.
+      * Add your user's responsibility to this view.

-      * Under `Administration - User > Users` – add the same responsibility to your user.

       * Click the `Clear cache` button on `Administration – Application > Responsibilities`.

-1. Re-login to your Siebel Application and check that the `Nexus Angular Demo` screen is available.

 1. Copy the files below to the `[CLIENT_HOME or SERVER_HOME]/public/SCRIPTS/siebel/custom/` folder: